-College Prep Webinars: The National Junior Honor Society’s (NJHS) college admission and financial aid planning 2017-18 webinar series is now open for registration.
+College Prep Webinars: The National Junior Honor Society’s (NJHS) college admission and financial aid planning 2018-19 webinar series information will be coming soon.
 This is an important opportunity for middle level members to lay the groundwork toward their higher education aspirations.
 You will need your school affiliation number to register.
 This will be sent to you through a Remind text message or email.
 If you have not signed up for Remind, get instructions from Mrs. Tom.
 See a list of upcoming webinars at the right.

 When the National Junior Honor Society was established by NASSP in 1929, the hope of the principals involved was to create an organization that would recognize and encourage academic achievement while also developing other characteristics essential to citizens in a democracy.
 These ideals of scholarship, leadership, service, citizenship, and character remain as relevant today as they were in 1929.

 Today, the National Junior Honor Society has become a prestigious organization, ranking high among administrators, faculty members, students, parents, and residents of the school community.
 Its reputation for excellence is the result of years of commitment on the part of everyone involved.

 The purpose of the Mountain Ridge Junior High National Junior Honor Society shall be to create enthusiasm for scholarship, to stimulate a desire to render service, to promote leadership, to develop character, and to encourage good citizenship in the students of Mountain Ridge.
 Through NJHS® chapter service activities, members maintain and extend the qualities that won them selection.
 Membership is thus both an honor and a commitment.